 MHLS definition for an “economically disadvantaged community”:

-a political subdivision within which 15 percent or more of the population is living in poverty as shown on the latest federal census; or
+- a political subdivision within which 15 percent or more of the population is living in poverty as shown on the latest federal census; or

-a public school district within which the percentage of student enrollment that is eligible for free and reduced lunch under the national school lunch program is 40 percent or more for at least one month during the twelve months prior to the date of filing of the grant application; or
+- a public school district within which the percentage of student enrollment that is eligible for free and reduced lunch under the national school lunch program is 40 percent or more for at least one month during the twelve months prior to the date of filing of the grant application; or

-a political subdivision as described in #1 within which 10 percent or more of the population is living in poverty anda public school district as described in #2 within which the percentage of student enrollment that is eligible for free and reduced lunch under the national school lunch program is 30 percent or more.
+- a political subdivision as described in #1 within which 10 percent or more of the population is living in poverty and a public school district as described in #2 within which the percentage of student enrollment that is eligible for free and reduced lunch under the national school lunch program is 30 percent or more.